thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * gui: reviewer: make sure the implementation is sane
 * gui: reviewer: implement skipping
 * gui: add: fix adding media
-* gui: browser: right click to open an edit window with all fields + also useful when reviewing
 * gui: browser: ctrl+f to focus on search field
+* gui: browser: change colour for starred / disabled entries
 * gui: browser: right click to disable entry
-* gui: browser: change colour for starred / disabled entries
+* gui: browser: right click to open an edit window with all fields, will also be useful when reviewing
 * gui: main menu: remove stretch on the side and add spacers instead
 * gui: main menu: alt tab to switch panel
 * gui: main menu: color each tags